steqeq/0000/docs/understand/using_gpu_sanitizer.md

-The address checking described above relies on the compiler to surround each program variable with a "redzone" and on address sanitizer runtime to surround each rutime memory allocation with a redzone and fill the shadow corresponding to each redzone with poison.
+The address checking described above relies on the compiler to surround each program variable with a "redzone" and on address sanitizer runtime to surround each runtime memory allocation with a redzone and fill the shadow corresponding to each redzone with poison.
 The added memory for the redzones is additional overhead on top of the 13% overhead for the shadow memory itself.